-Offer: Earn 50,000 bonus miles after you make $2,000 in purchases on your new Card within your first 3 months and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+Offer: Earn 30,000 Bonus Miles after spending $1,000 in purchases on your new Card in your first 3 months and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+Terms Apply.

 What’s great: Free first checked bag for up to 8 people traveling with you.

 When you hold the Gold Delta SkyMiles Credit Card you get a free first checked bag for yourself and up to 8 people in the same reservation on any Delta flights.
 Some other cards with a free checked bag require you to pay for the ticket with the card to get the benefit.
 Not with the Gold Delta SkyMiles Credit Card.
 Pay for the ticket however you’d like, and the benefit is yours.